ForestAdmin/forestadmin-experimental/packages/agent-nodejs-testing/README.md

   // if you have a database, or a server to start, do it here
   // ...

-  // create a testable agent
-  const testableAgent = await createTestableAgent();
+  // create a testable agent with the customizations const testableAgent = await createTestableAgent(addAgentCustomizations);

-  // apply all the customizations to the testable agent addAgentCustomizations(testableAgent.agent);

   // start the testable agent
   await testableAgent.start();